PriyanshuGhosh0722/HISTOPATHOLOGIC_ORAL_CANCER_DETECTION-USING_CNN/README.md

-# Histopathological Oral Cancer Classification - README
+# Histopathological Oral Cancer Classification

 This repository provides a complete pipeline for the classification of oral cancer from histopathological images using advanced deep learning techniques.
 The project is structured as a Jupyter Notebook (`Histopathological_Oral_Cancer.ipynb`) and covers dataset preparation, model training, evaluation, and ensembling.